gauravshegokar93/Blood-Donation-/README.md

 ### 7.5 Historical Data Logic

 *   **Data Loading**: The `historicalData` array is statically imported from `src/lib/historical-data.ts`.
 *   **Live Data Integration**: In `src/app/director/page.tsx`, the logic first processes the static `historicalData`.
-It then iterates through all live camp locations in `sessionStorage`, calculates the total registrations for the current year (`2026`), and overwrites the historical value for `2026` with this new live total.
-This ensures the trend chart always reflects the most current data.
+It then iterates through all defined locations, makes API calls to get the total live registrations for the current year, and overwrites the historical value for that year with this new live total.

 ---